sgadekar81/angularx-restful/README.md

 # Why :
 	Hey guys hi,
 	I am new to this world of programming
-	I wrote this piease of code for one the my project when new project started I used to copy paste this file in every project instead of copying and pasting files npm install angularx-restful --save is always better,
+	I wrote this code snippet for one the my project when new project started I used to copy paste this file in every project instead of copying and pasting files npm install angularx-restful --save is always better,